frankfredj/MLB_Betting/README.md

 ![](https://i.imgur.com/QcFcN56.png)<br/>

-To remove the problematic data points, the following non-parametric procedure is recursively applied to every columns:
+To remove the problematic data points, the following non-parametric procedure is recursively applied to every columns:<br/>
 1. Compute the average knn distances with n = 20
 2. Eliminate the points **x<sub>k</sub>** such that knn(**x<sub>k</sub>**) is over 3 standard deviations away from its mean
-3. Update the remaining points' knn distances
+3. Update the remaining points' knn distances<br/>

 The process outlined above produces the following density plot for the FIP- statistic:<br/>